ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 from the same datagram SHOULD ignore any throughput advice signal.
 Such a datagram might be entirely spoofed.

+Once negotiated,
-Once negotiated, endpoints that seek to receive throughput advice on a flow MUST send a SCONE packet at least twice each monitoring period; see {{time}}.
+applications that seek to receive throughput advice on a flow MUST send a SCONE packet at least twice each monitoring period; see {{time}}.

 Sending SCONE packets more often might be necessary to: